-Type F1a Footgear were constructed of coarse fibers that serve as lateral warps and were bent inward and crossed at the toe-end, then plaited in figure eights over-and-under, under-and-over the lateral warp-frame back toward the heel to form the wefts.
+This type of footgear (Figs. 5-1, 5-2, 5-3) was constructed of coarse fibers that served as lateral warps and were bent inward and crossed at the toe-end, then plaited in figure eights over-and-under, under-and-over the lateral warp-frame back toward the heel to form the wefts (Fig. 5-1a).
 These wefts were tucked under, not knotted, and ended at various places in the body of the sandal.
 Padding was added both longitudinally and transversely to form the foot-pad, and ties were installed to complete the construction.

-Distribution: 38/CM-24, 13/CM-65, 884/CM-68, 4/CM-74 = 939/4
+Distribution of plaited sandals 38/CM24, 13/CM65, 884/CM68, 4/CM74 = 939/4

 Discussion: This category includes a greater number of specimens than any other in the Coahuila collections, with the exception of cordage.
-However, the vast majority came from Frightful Cave (Cm-68), and the type was recovered from only three other sites, only one of which was excavated.
-Nevertheless, it has been possible to derive a considerable amount of information and a goodly number of inferences from these specimens which, thus, have come to be one of our most productive bodies of information.
+However, the vast majority came from Frightful Cave (CM68), and the type was recovered from only three other sites, only one of which was excavated.
+Nevertheless, it has been possible to derive a considerable amount of information and a goodly number of inferences from these specimens, which, thus, have come to be one of our most productive bodies of information.

-Plaited sandals were the most common form of footgear when the occupation of Frightful Cave began, possibly as early as 7000 B.C.
-We found them in the Bottom Level localized in the rear areas (the Back and Passage sectors), which served at that time as a dumping ground.
-By Middle Level times, beginning possibly as early as 5000 B.C., there was a marked increase in the numbers of these sandals abandoned, and presumably used, by the people occupying Frightful Cave.
+Plaited sandals were the most common form of footgear when the occupation of Frightful Cave began (see Table 4-4, this volume), possibly as early as 7000 B.C.
+We found them in the Bottom Level localized in the rear areas (the Back and Passage Sectors), which served at that time as a dumping ground.
+By Middle Level Times, beginning possibly as early as 5000 B.C., there was a marked increase in the numbers of these sandals abandoned, and presumably used, by the people occupying Frightful Cave.
 The Back Sector had ceased to be a major dumping place and had become primarily a living area; the Passage continued to receive much trash but was probably too narrow for occupation.

-From the deposits of the Top Level, starting about 2000 B.C., although there was approximately the same number of these sandals recovered, the Master Maximum (MMd) deviations show that actually they had increased considerably and that their area of concentration had shifted from the rear to the forward areas.
+From the deposits of the Top Level, starting about 2000 B.C., although there was approximately the same number of these sandals recovered, the Master Maximum deviations (MMd) show that actually they had increased considerably and that their area of concentration had shifted from the rear to the forward areas.